-Exploring numerous hiking roads that cut through stone tissue of the island like tiny capillaries is a special experience in any time of year.
-Cyclists who have already discovered challenges of island cycling routes can enjoy 13 arranged cycling routes of total length of almost 500 km.
+Exploring numerous hiking roads that cut through stone tissue of the island like tiny capillaries is a special experience at any time of year.
+Cyclists who have already discovered challenges of island cycling routes can enjoy 13 arranged cycling routes of a total length of almost 500 km.
 The routes are mapped and available on websites.

 Hvar Offroad & Wine Tours